videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

-- Now we will create a `RTCVideoView` to show the participant stream and also add other components like name and mic status indicator of the participant.
+- Now we will create `RTCVideoView` to show the participant stream and also add other components like the name and mic status indicator of the participant.

 ```js title="participant_tile.dart"